Women in Economics: Veronique de Rugy

 Suiter: So, kind of a light-hearted maybe question here: If you could meet with one economist who’s no longer living, no longer with us, who would it be and why?

 Rugy: There’s so many, there’s so many people, obviously I would meet with. given the kind of work that I do, I would say Frédéric Bastiat who was a 19th Century French political economist and he was a champion of freedom.
 What he had really that was remarkable is like he mastered the art of making the complexities of economic reasoning understandable to everyone.
-And more than one economic historian have emphasized that Bastiat’s special ability was actually really important in undermining the rational four things like protectionism and bad economic policies. he was just a brilliant writer and he seemed like a lot of fun in his writing.
+And more than one economic historian have emphasized that Bastiat’s special ability was actually really important in undermining the rational for things like protectionism and bad economic policies.
+He was just a brilliant writer, and he seemed like a lot of fun in his writing.
 And he was great at reminding people that there’s always some unseen behind every scene that you see.
 But at the same time, he was really a pioneer.
 I mean, he pioneered actually in his writing, you know, ideas like the concept of opportunity cost.
 He really planted the seed of what we’d become, public economics and again, he sounded like a lot of fun.

 Suiter: So, I hope you saying this will encourage our listeners to go out and learn more about him and learn about his contributions.
 I want to again thank you so much for being with me today to have this conversation.
 We appreciate you taking your time to join us.
 I know our listeners will benefit from hearing your story and so, thank you for sharing it with us.